top of page

 Which banks are supporting the fossil fuel industry?

-The top four fossil fuel financers in the world are all major credit card providers based in the US:
+Four of the top five fossil fuel financers in the world are major credit card providers based in the US:

 • JP Morgan Chase